grygoryz/todo-simple/README.md

 # todo-simple

 This is a simple task manager created using React JS, Typescript, Redux.
 This app implements such things as creating, editing, deleting tasks, marking them as completed and important, filtering and sorting them.
-Also it using Local Storage.
+Also it uses Local Storage.

 Link to deployed app: https://todo-simple-a615b.web.app/